Chicago Pedestrian Vehicle Accidents with Uninsured Motorists

 Although Illinois law requires drivers to have liability insurance to cover personal injury or death, the Insurance Information Institute (III) estimates that more than 13 percent of Illinois drivers have no insurance coverage.

-Recognizing that being in an accident with an uninsured driver is a big problem, Illinois also requires insurance companies to provide uninsured (UM) (including hit and run) and underinsured (UIM) motorist coverage with a minimum of $25,000.
+Recognizing that being involved in an accident with a driver with no insurance is a significant problem, Illinois also requires insurance companies to provide uninsured motorist (UM) coverage (including hit-and-run accidents) and underinsured motorist (UIM) coverage with a minimum of $25,000.
 You can buy a policy with higher coverage limits.
-UIM kicks in and provides coverage if the at-fault driver does not have enough insurance to cover your medical bills and other damages and harms.
+UIM provides coverage if the at-fault driver lacks insurance to cover your medical bills and other damages and harm.

-When UM and Hit and Run Coverage Applies
+When UM and Hit and Run Coverage Apply

-A pedestrian whom an uninsured or underinsured motorist injures can collect damages under their own UM/Hit and Run policy under the following conditions:
+A pedestrian who an uninsured or underinsured motorist injures can collect damages under their own UM/Hit and Run policy under the following conditions:

-• The injured pedestrian is you, your spouse, child, or other immediate family living with you.
+• The injured pedestrian is you, your spouse, child, or other immediate family member living with you.

 • The injured pedestrian is your child, who is away at college.

-• The driver of the car that hit the pedestrian was at fault for the accident.
+• The car’s driver, who hit the pedestrian, was at fault for the accident.

 • The other driver’s uninsured status is certified by the Secretary of State.

-• If it was a hit-and-run, a police report was filed.
+• If it were a hit-and-run, a police report was filed.

 When UIM Coverage Applies

-A Pedestrian who an underinsured motorist injures can collect insurance coverage from their own underinsured motorist coverage when the other driver’s liability policy limits are too low to fully compensate them.
+A pedestrian who an underinsured motorist injured can collect insurance coverage from their underinsured motorist coverage when the other driver’s liability policy limits are too low to compensate them fully.

 How Your Own Uninsured and Hit and Run Coverage Protects You as a Pedestrian

-You may think you don’t need UM/UIM coverage because you have health insurance that will pay your medical bills.
-However, you likely have far more financial losses in addition to medical bills.
+You may think you don’t need UM/UIM coverage because you have health insurance to pay your medical bills.
+However, you likely have far more financial losses than medical bills.
 For example, most health insurance plans have deductibles and copays.
-UM/UIM coverage will also pay for other financial losses, such as lost wages due to your inability to work based on the injury you suffered.
-It may also pay for job retraining if you were injured so severely that you are unable to return to your former employment.
+UM/UIM coverage will also pay for other economic losses, such as lost wages due to your inability to work based on your injury.
+It may also pay for job retraining if you were injured so severely that you cannot return to your former employment.
 You may be eligible for reimbursement of other costs you incur that are related to your injury.

-The biggest harms you sustained are likely non-financial.
+The biggest harm you sustained is likely non-financial.
 If you were seriously injured, you have had daily pain and disability.
 Uninsured and underinsured motorist coverage pays for those harms.

-A competent Insurance Attorney will work with you to ensure that receive the maximum compensation to which you are entitled under your UM/UIM policy.
+A competent insurance attorney will work with you to ensure that you receive the maximum compensation you are entitled to under your UM/UIM policy.

 To learn more about how your UM/UIM insurance policy may benefit you if you or a family member is involved in a vehicle-pedestrian accident, download the eBook “Am I Covered?” by Scott Blumenshine.